How people with Parkinson's disease describe hallucinations and/or delusions

 Icon of a gold magnifying glass Find a specialist near you

-Get the fact sheet
+Get The Fact sheet

 IMPORTANT SAFETY INFORMATION and INDICATION